-- (a) "Inventory" means all stocks in finished form of a controlled substance that are manufactured or otherwise acquired by a licensee, whether in bulk or commercial containers or contained in pharmaceutical preparations in the possession of the licensee. - (b) "Licensee" means a person who is licensed pursuant to section 7303 of the code, MCL 333.7303. - (c) "Michigan automated prescription system (MAPS) claim form" means a form, to be determined by the department, that is in the format and includes the information as specified by the American Society for Automation in Pharmacy (ASAP) 4.1 Standard for Prescription Drug Monitoring Programs and contains the information specified in R 338.3162b. - (d) "National drug code number (NDC)" means a number that identifies the labeler, vendor, product, and package size and is assigned to each drug product listed under section 510 Registration of Producers of Drugs and Devices, of the Federal Food, Drug, and Cosmetic Act (FDCA) of 2017, 21 USC 360. - (e) "Officer" means a federal, state, county, or local law enforcement officer who enforces the laws of this state. - (f) "Patient identifier" means all of the following information about a patient: - (i) Full name. - (ii) Address, including zip code. - (iii) Date of birth. - (iv) Any 1 of the following identification numbers: - (A) A state-issued driver's license number obtained from a state-issued driver's license. - (B) A state-issued identification number obtained from a state-issued photo identification card. - (C) A federal passport number obtained from a federal passport. - (D) The number zero.
-Zeroes must be entered as the identification number, if the positive identification presented for the patient or client does not include a license number, identification number, or passport number as listed in subparagraphs (A) to (C) of this paragraph, the patient is under the age of 16, or the animal's owner cannot be identified. - (g) "Positive identification" means identification that includes a photograph of an individual in addition to his or her date of birth.
-Positive identification includes an identification card issued by a governmental agency, if the identification card meets the requirements of this rule. - (h) "Medical institution" means the term as defined in R 338.486.
+- (a) "Inventory" means all stocks in finished form of a controlled substance that are manufactured or otherwise acquired by a licensee, whether in bulk or commercial containers or contained in pharmaceutical preparations in the possession of the licensee. - (b) "Licensee" means a person that is licensed under section 7303 of the code, MCL 333.7303. - (c) "MAPS" means the Michigan automated prescription system. - (d) MAPS claim form" means a form determined by the department that is in the format and includes the information as specified by the ASAP 5.0 Standard for Prescription Drug Monitoring Programs and contains the information specified in R 338.3162b. - (e) "Medical institution" means that term as defined in R 338.486. - (f) "NDC" means a national drug code number that identifies the labeler, product, and package size and is assigned to each drug product listed under section 510 of the FDCA, 21 USC 360. - (g) "Officer" means a federal, state, county, or local law enforcement officer who enforces the laws of this state. - (h) "Patient identifier" means all of the following information about a patient: - (i) Full name. - (ii) Address, including zip code. - (iii) Date of birth. - (iv) One of the following identification numbers: - (A) A state-issued driver's license number obtained from a state-issued driver's license. - (B) A state-issued identification number obtained from a state-issued photo identification card. - (C) A federal passport number obtained from a federal passport. - (D) A tribal government identification number obtained from a tribal government issued identification. - (E) The number zero.
+Zeroes must be entered as the identification number, if the positive identification presented for the patient or client does not include a license number, identification number, or passport number as listed in subparagraphs (A) to (C) of this paragraph, the patient is under the age of 16, or the animal's owner cannot be identified. - (i) "Positive identification" means identification that includes a photograph of an individual in addition to the individual's date of birth.
+Positive identification includes an identification card issued by a governmental agency.